unixorn/tumult.plugin.zsh/README.md

 * volume - Get/set the system volume
 * wifi-name - Returns the name of the WIFI network you're connected to

+## Other Useful OS X scripts

+* [Platypus](https://github.com/sveinbjornt/Platypus) - allows you to wrap a script inside a Mac GUI wrapper.

 ## Installation

 ### [Antigen](https://github.com/zsh-users/antigen)